igloo-project/igloo-doc/source/howtos/Securing-accesses.md

  * A *global permission* is an approval of a mode of access to a class of objects, an authorization which is not tied to a an object in particular (such as "write to customer contact details").
 One or many global permissions may be attributed to a role.
  * An *object permission* is an approval of a mode of access to an object in particular, an authorization which **is** tied to a an object in particular (such as "write to the contact details of customer Initech, Inc").
 An object permission is never attributed, it is computed in a fully qualified context: given a user, an object and an object permission, the security system will compute the answer to the question "does the user have this permission on this object?".

 You may notice that, depending on your point of view, some concepts seem to have the same purpose: either role and global permission or role and user group.
-The developers are aware of this issue and it will be addressed in a future version of OWSI-Core.
+The developers are aware of this issue and it will be addressed in a future version of Igloo.

 ### Architecture

-OWSI-Core's security layer is powered by [Spring Security](http://projects.spring.io/spring-security/), and most concepts detailed here come directly from Spring Security.
+Igloo's security layer is powered by [Spring Security](http://projects.spring.io/spring-security/), and most concepts detailed here come directly from Spring Security.

-Here are the main components of a secured application based on OWSI-Core:
+Here are the main components of a secured application based on Igloo:

  * The `ISecurityService` is an API, the main entry point for security-related queries ("does this user have this permission on this object") and operations (user authentication, authentication invalidation, ...).
  * The `PermissionEvaluator` is a SPI, the way for the developer to programmatically define code that will determine whether a user has a given permission on a given object.
 This code is not just a mapping, as it may use business object's properties in order to answer queries: for instance "is the given user this customer's account manager?". **Think of permissions evaluators as a way to extract business information for security purposes**.
 The permission evaluator is generally implemented through a subclass of `AbstractCorePermissionEvaluator` which delegates its calls to various `IGenericPermissionEvaluator`, one for each type of object.